List of Extras characters: Maggie Jacobs

-Portrayed by Ashley Jensen, Maggie Jacobs is characterised as a genuinely kind and supportive individual who only wants to help out.
-Unfortunately for her and those around her, she is also portrayed as being rather socially inept and lacking in any sort of internal censor or sense of tact, which means that she's more likely to say precisely the wrong thing at the wrong time to the wrong person, and thus create more trouble for herself and those around her (especially Andy, whom she frequently embarrasses by inadvertently puncturing his pretensions towards being an actor).
-Although the character possesses no malicious intent, she also appears to be rather childlike and poorly educated when it comes to matters of race and political correctness – which, when coupled with her general tactlessness, frequently results in her causing genuine offence through inadvertent insults and stereotypes.
-In series two her earthy ways are shown to contrast greatly with the pretensions of Andy's new friends.
+Portrayed by Ashley Jensen, Maggie Jacobs is characterised as a genuinely supportive and good-natured individual who only wants to help.
+Unfortunately for her and those around her, she is also portrayed as being rather socially inept and lacking in any sort of internal censor or common sense, which means that she is more likely to say precisely the wrong thing at the wrong time to the wrong person, and thus create more trouble for herself and those around her (especially Andy, whom she frequently embarrasses by inadvertently puncturing his pretensions towards being an actor).
+Although Maggie possesses no malicious intent, she also appears to be rather ignorant and poorly educated when it comes to matters of race and political correctness – which, when coupled with her general outspokenness, frequently results in her causing genuine offence through inadvertent insults and stereotypes.
+In series two her down-to-earth manner is shown to contrast greatly with the pretensions of Andy's new friends.
 Gervais has stated that he thinks the personality of Maggie resembles a female version of Karl Pilkington, whose friendship with Gervais and Merchant was developing during the time Extras was being written.
-During the series Andy even explains that he and Maggie are friends because she's so stupid and it amuses him, which is precisely what Gervais has said about Pilkington.
+During the series Andy even explains that he and Maggie are friends because she is so stupid and it amuses him, which is precisely what Gervais has said about Pilkington.

 Maggie is rather man-hungry, and throughout the series she is constantly on the lookout for "Mr. Right."
-However, owing to circumstance and her aforementioned tendency to commit social faux-pas, the relationships she starts with men throughout the series rarely last long.
+However, owing to circumstance and her aforementioned tendency to commit social faux pas, the relationships she starts with men throughout the series rarely last long.
 However, there have been instances in which the men she is interested in turn out to be very much less than desirable, through no fault of her own.
 In one episode she was constantly pestered and eventually kissed by Orlando Bloom, even though she had told him that she did not find him particularly attractive.